RKWKomZe/php-oai/README.md

 # RKW OAI-PMH Connector

-This project connects (amon others) a Shopware system to an OAI-PMH server.
-It is a deliberately minimal PHP project without a full framework but with a modern structure and Composer support.
+This project connects (among others) a Shopware system to an OAI-PMH server.
+It is a deliberately minimal PHP project without a full framework, but with a modern structure and Composer support.

 ## Setup